nasa/ziggy/doc/user-manual/edit-pipeline.md

 #### Task Information Button

 This button produces a table of the tasks that Ziggy will produce for the specified module if you start the pipeline.
-This takes into account whether the module is configured to process all data or to process only new data; the setting of the taskDirectoryRegex string (which allows the user to specify that only subsets of the datastore should be run through the pipeline).
+This takes into account whether the module is configured to process all data or to process only new data, plus the settings of the [datastore regexps](datastore-regexp.md).
 For each task, the task's unit of work description and number of subtasks are shown.
 If the table is empty, it means that the relevant files in the datastore are missing.
 The datastore is populated by [Data Receipt](data-receipt.md); that article will help you ingest your data into the datastore so that the task information table can calculate the number of tasks and subtasks the input data will generate.

 #### Resources Button